 Program Description

-A total of 42 credit hours is required for the DPH, including 15 credits of electives.
-Students are expected to complete the degree within five to seven years, depending on previous academic coursework in public health, and whether the student is registered on a full-time or part-time basis.
+A total of 42 credit hours is required for the DrPH, including 15 credits of electives.
+Students are expected to complete the degree within four to seven years, depending on previous academic coursework in public health, and whether the student is registered on a full-time or part-time basis.

 In addition to faculty mentors, the program will provide coaching to every candidate, helping students develop hands-on leadership and professional skills under the guidance of experienced public health professionals.